Is Organic chemistry hard or is your self-doubt setting you up for failure?

 There were so many times during the pre-health journey that I doubted myself.
 And if we’re being honest, there are times still that I doubt myself as a medical student.
 There are many classes that you take and you feel really confident.
 Then, there are classes that you take and say “I don’t know what went wrong and I don’t know what I could’ve done better”.
 You may feel like you tried your best and you still did not get the grade that you deserved.

 Particularly, I am reminded of Orgo’ also known as Organic Chemistry.
-I had heard the horror stories of this class before I actually took the class.
+I had heard the horror stories about this class before I actually took the class.
+Organic chemistry is hard” were the sentiments echoed repeatedly.
 These stories were kind of like those spooky campfire tales heard time and time again.

 The general consensus was that organic chemistry is the course that many people fail and subsequently weeds people out of the premed track.